dalegacusan/agriblockchain/README.md

 The challenge was to create an application (web or mobile) to help the agricultural sector have an efficient farm-to-market process by utilizing blockchain technology.

+Our team's solution is to connect the involved and interested parties: the Farmers, NGOs and Donors/Sponsors.
+We provide a way for the programs of the NGOs to be more accessible.

+Bayanihan will help
+* Widen the sponsor and produce supplier network of NGOs
+* Build program portfolio of NGOs
+* Establish trust to NGOs and enforce transparency of program expenditures
+* Enable farmers to sell produce directly to NGOs
+* Program participation can help farmers establish creditworthiness

+`In fulfillment of UBP Xcellerator's Blockchain Development Program`

 ## Technologies

 * MERN Stack (MongoDB, ExpressJS, React, NodeJS)